tsbmediaventure/ConsCent-docs/docs/integration.md

        - 'adBlockOnly' works exclusively with the hiddenElemId field, if true, the paywall will only load when the user has enabled his ad-blocker

        - 'hiddenElemId' If you want ConsCent to unhide a DOM element with display: none property on it when the user unlocks the content, you can pass the 'id' of the DOM element in this property.

+       - 'phoneNumber' of the user, if available with the client, can be passed to ConsCent to be pre-filled in the required places

+       - 'email' of the user, if available with the client, can be passed to ConsCent to be pre-filled in the required places

     3. successCallback and validation